srahman77/databrics/Delta Lake/DeltaLake notes.md

      *spark.databricks.delta.retentionDurationCheck.enabled to false.*
 # Liquid Clustering:
 * Delta Lake liquid clustering replaces table partitioning and ZORDER to simplify data layout decisions and optimize query performance.
-* Liquid clustering provides flexibility to redefine clustering keys without rewriting existing data, allowing data layout to evolve alongside analytic needs over time.
+* Liquid clustering provides flexibility to redefine clustering keys without rewriting existing data (e.g if you want to change the partition columns in a patiotoned table, you need to rewrite the whole table), allowing data layout to evolve alongside analytic needs over time.
 * Databricks recommends using Databricks Runtime 15.2 and above for all tables with liquid clustering enabled.
 * Row-level concurrency is generally available in Databricks Runtime 14.2 and above for all tables with deletion vectors enabled.
-* The following are examples of scenarios that benefit from Liquid Clustering:
+* The following are examples of scenarios that benefit from Liquid Clustering.
+So if hive style partition works fine and does not cause any of the below issues
     * Tables often filtered by high cardinality columns.
     * Tables with significant skew in data distribution.
     * Tables that grow quickly and require maintenance and tuning effort.